 We have selected the following 5 Bed Wetting alarms to review.

-Cons: the sensor may move around when the child sleeps, some online reviews have commented that the alarm is not loud enough
+Cons: Some online reviews have commented that the alarm is not loud enough

 2. Malem Wireless Bedwetting Alarm

 The Malem is probably the most well known of the Bed Wetting alarms and is another wireless option.
 This alarm works by clipping a magnetic transmitter to the child’s underwear waistband and then there is a short cord that goes from the transmitter to another clip called the Easy Clip, that is attached the crotch area of the child’s underwear.
 When the Easy Clip detects urine, the alarm goes off.

 Pros: Wireless, comes with a 6 month guarantee, has been around for a while so has lots of online reviews available to read